 What is gadget insurance?

-Gadget insurance provides cover for items such as mobile phones, tablets, laptops, cameras, music players, ereaders and GPS devices.
+Gadget insurance provides protection against loss or damage to devices such as mobile phones, tablets, laptops, cameras, music players, ereaders, headphones, smartwatches and GPS devices such as sat navs.

-Note that many home insurance policies don’t include cover for items outside the home.
-If this is something you need, you can either add this as an optional extra to your home insurance policy or take out a standalone gadget insurance policy.
+If not, and you want to insure your gadgets, you can either add this as an optional extra to your home insurance policy or take out a standalone gadget insurance policy.

-What types of gadgets does gadget insurance cover?
+What types of gadgets can you get gadget insurance for?

-Each provider determines what devices to cover under its policy, but gadget insurance usually includes the following devices:
+Each provider determines what devices to cover under its policy.
+Gadgets you can get cover for include the following:

 Your new Samsung phone is sleek, smart, and expensive to repair or replace.
 Insurance covers you for loss, theft and accidental damage.
 In our guide, you can compare deals and find out more about what you get and what’s excluded.

 Camera insurance covers the cost of repairing or replacing your camera.
-This includes DSLR cameras, SLR cameras, action cameras and camcorders.
+This includes DSLR cameras, mirrorless cameras, action cameras and camcorders.

 Tablet insurance will cover the costs of repairing or replacing your tablet if it is damaged, lost or stolen.
 The scenarios in which you are covered will differ depending on your choice of insurer.

-The exact spec of the policy will vary by provider and cover level, but gadget insurance tends to include the following benefits:
+The exact spec of the policy will vary by provider and cover level, but gadget insurance tends to include the following benefits as standard: